How to Take Care of Our Back?

 - Use of lumbar roll or a cushion around the lower back while driving

-- Head support should be tilted to support the back of head; one should not be pushing into the head support.
-This is to maintain a neutral head neck alignment.
+- Head support should be tilted to support the back of the head; one should not be pushing into the head support.
+This is to maintain a neutral head-neck alignment.

 - If one has to drive for long hours, take a break every 45 mins to an hour and performs stretches to release the stress developed and

 - Please always use the seat belt while driving.

 Postural Guidelines to minimize Stress on structures compromised while using a Computer :

 - Ear, shoulder, and elbow should be in one line,

 - Eyes leveled at the upper level of the screen, and screen placed at an arm’s length distance,

 - Arms should be resting on the armrest,